Working in Australia

 Only once in the two weeks we had direct contact with the outside world: We are just ready for bed, our heads are wired when the fire alarm goes off.
 The head of the study comes agitated in the lab, “We need to evacuate, quick!”
 Quickly we run down a fire escape out of the building.
 It is night outside, a cool summer night.
 Noises of cars around us, fire sirens coming closer, we get accompanied to the parking lot next to the building.
 The staff hands out warm clothes, they are prepared.
 The fire brigade arrives but after a few minutes it is clear it was a false alarm and we must return to our self-imposed prison, without sunlight, without noise, without time.

-“It’s over, after breakfast you are allowed to go” and we are all relieved.
+One morning we get informed “It’s over, after breakfast you are allowed to go” and we are all relieved.
 The last days seemed so long.
 Now the door at the end of the hall, which was always locked and through which the staff came in and out is now widely open.
 We can see and smell the freedom and pack our bags.
 Back at home I´m finally able to sleep long again.

 Would I do it again?
 I guess so.
 I had free accommodation and free food for two weeks, no expenses, was able to read several books and to write the complete blog articles about my crossing of Australia.
 It was stressful too, to be always so tired and to have no exercise, always in the same room, but I also had a lot of fun with the other guys.
 And it was paid of course: AU$ 1,500 I got for the two weeks living in the sleep laboratory.

-One thought on “Australia: Making money while sleeping
+One thought on “Australia: Making money while sleeping”

 Comments are closed.